Russia Stay Perfect with 3-1 Win over Mohamed Salah, Egypt in 2018 World Cup

 Russia Stay Perfect with 3-1 Win over Mohamed Salah, Egypt in 2018 World CupJune 19, 2018

-Russia kept their perfect start to the 2018 FIFA World Cup going with a 3-1 win over Egypt on Tuesday at Saint Petersburg Stadium despite Mohamed Salah's return to the Pharaohs' starting XI.
+Russia kept their perfect start to the 2018 FIFA World Cup intact with a 3-1 win over Egypt on Tuesday at Saint Petersburg Stadium despite Mohamed Salah's return to the Pharaohs' starting XI.

-Egypt gave the World Cup hosts a firmer test than Saudi Arabia but still pulled away with a vital win after Denis Cheryshev scored his third goal in two matches.
+Egypt gave the World Cup hosts a firmer test than Saudi Arabia, but Russia still pulled away with a vital win after Denis Cheryshev scored his third goal in two matches.

 An Ahmed Fathi own goal after half-time put Russia within reach of a second successive victory, only for Cheryshev and Artem Dzyuba to score within three minutes of each other and effectively seal their team's place in the round of 16.